SecOpsPete/incident-response-sentinel/brute-force-detection-sentinel/README.md

 ## 2. 🔎 Detection and Analysis (NIST IR Step 2)

-In this stage, we define a query to detect brute force attempts based on repeated failed logins and then configure an alert rule to automate detection.
+In this stage, I defined a query to detect brute force attempts based on repeated failed logins and then configure an alert rule to automate detection.

 ### 📊 KQL Detection Logic